Akuli/python-tutorial/modules.md

 Python would reload the module every time it's imported, dividing code to multiple files would make the code run slower.

-If you want to load the module again, just exit out of Python and launch it again.
+If we need to load the module again we can just exit out of Python and launch it again.

 ## Brief overview of the standard library